How to launch an ICO, STO, or IEO in 2021?

 Similarities in ICO, IEO, and STO

-ICO, IEO, and STO are all methods used by startups to gather funding to commercialize innovative technological ideas.
-All three of them mainly deal with intangible assets.
-To begin the launch of an ICO, IEO, or STO, a company must prepare a white paper.
-This document contains information about the project’s objectives, its implementation technology, the required amount of funding, the number of tokens that the project founders will have at their disposal, and how long the campaign will last.
+ICO, IEO, and STO are all methods being used by startups to gather funding for the commercialization of innovative technological ideas.
+All three of them mostly deal with intangible assets.
+To begin the launch of an ICO, IEO, or STO, a company must prepare a white paper — a document that contains information about the project’s objectives, its implementation technology, the required amount of funding, the number of tokens that the project founders will have at their disposal, as well as how long the campaign will last.

 Primary differences between ICO, STO, and IEO